Peter-Opapa/kaggle-kpi-pandas/README.md

 ## Future Enhancements

-I will Connect SQL data to Power BI or Tableau dashboards
+-I will Connect SQL data to Power BI or Tableau dashboards

 -I will Add scheduled automation via Airflow